Skip to main content

 It’s designed to meet the admission requirements in every Australian state and territory.

-GDLP = The qualification
+GDLP = THE QUALIFICATION

 Once you finish your PLT at the College of Law, you’re awarded a Graduate Diploma of Legal Practice (GDLP), a nationally recognised postgraduate qualification.